 7 Best Family Cars in Australia

 A car is a family necessity, especially for those with kids.
-Aside from helping families move around town, it also fosters better relationships as many memories are made while traveling.
+Aside from helping families move around town, it also fosters better relationships as many memories are made while travelling.

-If you are considering to buy a family car through a loan or from your own pocket, your top priorities should be safety, comfort, and spaciousness.
+If you are considering to buy or loan a family car, your top priorities should be safety, comfort, and spaciousness.

 The judges choice for Car of the Year, and 'medium car of the year under $50,000' in 2017, the Mazda6 offers the driver a sense of true synergy between car and road.